 Chorizo Tomato Sauce is a delicious, rich tasting sauce that is good on polenta, spaghetti squash, pasta, rice, and potatoes.
-This sauce is also quick to cook up!
+This spicy tomato sauce is also quick to cook up!

 Chorizo Tomato Sauce